-Per the fine print, the 30-day guarantee clock for the Pro Tech starts the day you purchased the device (or the day it was delivered).
-So if you buy in bulk for future use, that’s something to keep in mind.
+The 30-day guarantee clock for the Pro Tech starts the day you purchased the device or the day it was delivered.
+This means that if you buy in bulk for future use, you cannot get a refund if you decide the devices don’t work.

 Spartan Mosquito Eradicators are selling like hotcakes around the country so I bought two and thought I’d share some thoughts.
 The devices are just black tubes filled with water, sucrose, salt, and yeast that you hang in your yard.
 Per the company, mosquitoes are lured to the devices by the CO2, volatiles, and heat produced by the yeast, crawl inside (through holes in the cap), drink the liquid, crawl back out, then eventually die when their guts rupture (because of the salt and CO2).
 The claim, therefore, is that the thousands (or tens of thousands) of mosquitoes in a typical back yard are all drawn to the device, drink the fluid, fly out, then die.